 Add a tablespoon of olive oil to three to four tablespoons of yogurt.
 Apply the mixture to your face for about 30 minutes, three times a week.

 Note: Watch out if your skin starts to break out or itch.
 Some people are allergic to yogurt.
-If your skin gets redness or breaks out, stop using the yogurt treatments.
-Don’t be too sad though.
+If your skin gets red or breaks out, stop using the yogurt treatments.
 Try another natural beauty basic, such as baking soda, instead.